Effect of spacetime geometry on neutrino oscillations: Discussion

 The geometrical four-fermion interactions are very similar to the non-standard neutrino interactions (NSI) known in the literature~\cite{Ohlsson:2012kf,Blennow:2016etl,Biggio:2009nt,Denton:2022pxt}, but there are some differences.
+The NSI are interactions of neutrinos in the flavor space, while for the geometrical interactions, the neutrinos are in the mass basis. {It is of course possible to rewrite the Hamiltonian in either basis --- a diagonal Hamiltonian in one basis is non-diagonal in the other.
+However, we are not discussing general NSI in this paper, but a specific kind of four-fermion interaction which applies to all fermions and not only neutrinos, and which is inevitably generated by the fact that spacetime is not flat.
+A general non-diagonal NSI will have many more parameters and is not the same as what we are discussing.
+Similarities with specific NSI models such as~\cite{Ge:2018uhz, Medhi:2021wxj} are accidental --- any four-fermion interaction involving all fermions would be similar in some sense.}

-The NSI are interactions of neutrinos in the flavor space, while for the geometrical interactions, the neutrinos are in the mass basis.
-However, our choice of the $\lambda$ for the plots is of the same order of magnitude as the typical choice of coupling constants in the NSI.
-Also, NSI usually assumes fields and interactions beyond the Standard Model, even if they are not made explicit in the low energy effective theory.
-That is not required for the geometrical interactions, as the four-fermion terms appear naturally from considering the dynamics of fermions in curved spacetime.
-Finally, since the mechanism behind neutrino masses is undetermined, we have looked at the conversion probabilities for $\Delta m^2_{ij}=0\,,$ but with $\Delta\lambda^2 = 0.1G_F\,.$ For the baseline of $1300~km\,,$ these probabilities are vanishingly small, though not actually zero.
+Another important distinction is that NSI usually assumes fields and interactions beyond the Standard Model, even if they are not made explicit in the low energy effective theory.
+That is not required for the geometrical interactions, as the four-fermion terms appear naturally from considering the dynamics of fermions in curved spacetime, {which guarantees} that all fermions are involved in these four-fermion interactions. {In the absence of flavor mixing, $e_L$ and $\nu_{eL}$ should have the same geometrical coupling $\lambda_{eL}$.
+That is not true when neutrino mixing occurs.
+However, for the purpose of estimating the effect of the geometrical interaction, we have assumed that $\lambda$ is of the same order of magnitude for electrons and neutrinos, and the differences in the values of $\lambda$ for different neutrinos are also of the same order of magnitude.

+Finally, since the mechanism behind neutrino masses is undetermined, we have also looked at the conversion probabilities for $\Delta m^2_{ij}=0\,,$ but with $\Delta\lambda^2 = 0.1G_F\,$ and $1G_F\,.$ For the baseline of $1300~km\,,$ these probabilities are vanishingly small, though not actually zero.
 They will be larger for very long baselines and thus may become relevant in future measurements in such experiments~\cite{Gandhi:2004bj,Gandhi:2007td}.
+We will discuss this elsewhere.

+{\bf Data availability statement:} This manuscript has no associated data or the data will not be deposited.
+[Authors’ comment: There are no data because this is a purely theoretical work.]